Balou9/itemis-cc/README.md

 - test if the sales taxes equals zero
 - test if the total is zero

+---

 #### Does calculate for available products, even if the shopping basket contains unavailable products

-This test case uses the shopping baskets 5 containing one unavailable and one available product as an input.
+This test case uses the shopping basket 5 containing one unavailable and one available product as an input.

-**Tests:**
+**Tests assertions:**

 - test if the number of unavailable products has the expected value
 - test if the shopping cart has the expected number of products